Midget: Controversy

 There have been movements to remove the use of the word "midget" from age classification categories in youth sports, with Hockey Canada announcing that it would refer to the division as "U18" in 2020 as part of a wider renaming scheme.

-In the United Kingdom, Liverpool Hope University academic Dr. Erin Pritchard who complained the word midget, considering its etymology and its use as a slur (often referred by people with dwarfism as "the M-word"), was offensive to people with dwarfism and campaigned to have it removed from the name of the confection midget gems.
+In the United Kingdom, Liverpool Hope University academic Dr. Erin Pritchard complained that the word midget, considering its etymology and use as a slur (often referred to by people with dwarfism as "the M-word"), was offensive to people with dwarfism and campaigned to have it removed from the name of the confection Midget Gems.
 Marks & Spencer became the first retailer to rename their product, adopting the name Mini Gems.
 Other brands started to follow suit over the following months and years.
-Dr. Pritchard then petitioned to have a pub in Abingdon-on-Thames called The Midget, named after a vehicle produced by MG Cars which was formerly based locally, renamed.
-The pub's owners, Greene King followed suit in 2024 renaming it The Roaring Raindrop after another MG Cars model.
-However, this decision was controversial with a counter-petition to keep the old name.
+Dr. Pritchard then petitioned to have the Midget pub in Abingdon-on-Thames—named after a vehicle produced by MG Cars, which was formerly based locally—renamed.
+In 2024, the pub's owners, Greene King, renamed it the Roaring Raindrop, after another MG Cars model.
+However, this decision was controversial and led to a counter-petition to keep the old name.